spuder/puppet-gitlab/README.md

 An example config file with some of the common configurations [is located here:](https://github.com/spuder/puppet-gitlab/blob/master/tests/init.pp)

-An example config file with all of the available parameters [is located here:](https://github.com/spuder/puppet-gitlab/blob/master/tests/all_parameters_enabled.pp)
+An example config file with *all* of the available parameters [is located here:](https://github.com/spuder/puppet-gitlab/blob/master/tests/all_parameters_enabled.pp)

 ##Enterprise

 The puppet-gitlab module has limited support for gitlab enterprise installations.
-You can enable additional enterprise configuration options with the following paramter
+You can enable additional enterprise configuration options with the `$gitlab_release` parameter

     class { 'gitlab' :
       gitlab_branch   => '7.0.0',